"Oct. 24, 2012 -- One of the oldest and cheapest drugs around may be highly effective against colon cancer, a new study shows.

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive oxaliplatin without telling your doctor if you are pregnant.
-Use an effective form of birth control, and tell your doctor if you become pregnant during treatment.
+FDA pregnancy category D. Do not use oxaliplatin if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether oxaliplatin passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using oxaliplatin.

 How is oxaliplatin given (Eloxatin)?

-Receiving oxaliplatin can make you more sensitive to cold.
+Receiving oxaliplatin can make you more sensitive to cold, which can cause numbness, tingling, and muscle spasms.
 This includes exposure to cold temperature and coming into contact with cold objects.
 To prevent discomfort, follow these steps: